JOHN S. ALLEN

 1999 Conducted seminar on bicycle transportation for the St. Louis area.
 Wrote report, now posted on the Internet.

-1995- Conducting ongoing study of bicycle use on the island of Martha's Vineyard.
+1995- Gathered research on bicycle use on the island of Martha's Vineyard.

 1995 Technical consultant employed by the Massachusetts Bicycle Coalition to conduct a statewide bicycle facilities inventory under contract to the Massachusetts Executive Office of Transportation.
 Principal author of inventory report.